-- To sustain quality primary health services, building the capacity of national partners to assume greater responsibility for service provision is a priority while furthering the health status of refugees through self-care.
-In support of secondary and tertiary health care interventions; including off-camp referrals, priorities include the integration of Health Information System (HIS) reporting; the mainstreaming of standard operation procedures in instances of sexual and gender-based violence; the establishment of a Health Quality Control Committee for assessment and monitoring; a transition to a unified E-Health electronic records system for patient care; the adoption of a health education strategy, the implementation of targeted reproductive health behavioral change programs; and investments in infrastructure to expand the scope of emergency health care. - UNFPA provides quality integrated 24/7 reproductive health care and Gender-based Violence services in four clinics in the Camp. - The refugees in Zaatari will be integrated within the national plan for COVID-19; the Ministry of Health (MoH) has prepared their health facilities to deal with any developments related to the virus.
-MoH guidance and instructions regarding COVID-19 response was shared with the RRT and camp health facilities.
+- To sustain quality primary health services, building the capacity of national partners to assume greater responsibility for service provision is a priority while enhancing the health status of refugees through self-care.
+In support of secondary and tertiary health care interventions, including off-camp referrals, priorities include the integration of Health Information System (HIS) reporting; the mainstreaming of standard operation procedures in instances of sexual and gender-based violence; the establishment of a Health Quality Control Committee for assessment and monitoring; a transition to a unified E-Health electronic records system for patient care; the adoption of a health education strategy, the implementation of targeted reproductive health behavioral change programs; and investments in infrastructure to expand the scope of emergency health care. - UNFPA provides quality integrated 24/7 reproductive health care and Gender-based Violence services in four clinics in the Camp. - Refugees in Zaatari are integrated within the national plan for COVID-19; the MoH has prepared dedicated health facilities to deal with any developments related to the virus.
+COVID19 coordination plan was established in collaboration with MoH and translated into Arabic and shared with all the concerned parties, including the Rapid Response Team and camp health facilities.